Are Facebook Pages Still Useful in 2020?

 Many businesses make the mistake of ignoring comments from their Facebook Page visitors and focusing on their next post.
 This behavior not only makes the person commenting feel snubbed, but it also lowers the chances the post will be shown to more people.

-If you take time to comment, the Facebook algorithm will reward you with more organic reach.
+If you take the time to comment, the Facebook algorithm will reward you with more organic reach.